YLi999/rumourmining/README.md

-This is the reposotory for the python code used for rumour mining SemEval 2017 Task 8
+This is the repository for the python code used for rumour mining SemEval 2017 Task 8

 http://alt.qcri.org/semeval2017/